 Trauma and Resilience Land in Our Bodies

-Bessel van der Kolk is the founder and medical director of the Trauma Center in Brookline, Massachusetts.
+Bessel van der Kolk is the founder and medical director of the Trauma Research Foundation in Brookline, Massachusetts.
 He’s also a professor of psychiatry at Boston University Medical School.
-His books include Traumatic Stress: The Effects of Overwhelming Experience on Mind, Body, and Society and The Body Keeps the Score: Brain, Mind, and Body in the Healing of Trauma.
+His books include Traumatic Stress: The Effects of Overwhelming Experience on the Mind, Body, and Society and The Body Keeps the Score: Brain, Mind, and Body in the Healing of Trauma.

 Krista Tippett, host: The psychiatrist Bessel van der Kolk is an innovator in treating the effects of overwhelming experiences on people and society.
 We call this “trauma” when we encounter it in life and news.
 And we tend to leap to address it by talking.
 But he knows how some experiences imprint themselves in the body, beyond where language can reach, and how our brains take care of our bodies.

 Ms. Tippett: This is Becoming Wise: an inquiry into the mystery and art of living.
 I’m Krista Tippett.